Decode Issue Unit (DIU)

 pair, iq_compat_op is asserted when the instruction’s micro-op is supported

-by the pipe’s ISA subset, the instruction is valid, the queue is ready, and the
+by the pipe’s ISA subset (via in_subset checks), the instruction is valid,

-iterations, each consisting of two phases:
+(defaulting to p_num_fe_lanes), each consisting of two phases:

 Grant phase (age-based): Each output pipe examines all compatible, unmatched inputs and grants to the oldest one, determined by an